Unsupervised Paraphrasing with Pretrained Language Models: Related Work

 \section{Related Work}

-Paraphrase generation has been a long-standing problem that has several applications on downstream NLP tasks including text summariazation \citep{cao2016joint}, semantic parsing \citep{berant2014semantic}, and question answering \citep{yu2018qanet}.
+Paraphrase generation has been a long-standing task that has several applications on downstream NLP tasks including text summarization \citep{cao2016joint}, semantic parsing \citep{berant2014semantic}, and question answering \citep{yu2018qanet}.
 Early works on paraphrase generation mostly rely on rule-based or statistical machine translation systems~\cite{mckeown1980paraphrasing,meteer1988strategies,bannard2005paraphrasing}.

-\paragraph{Supervised Approaches} Neural sequence-to-sequence models have also been leveraged to address this task ~\cite{prakash2016neural,gupta2017deep,li2017paraphrase, see2017pointergenerator, vaswani2017attention, gupta2018vae}.
-There have been several prior work \citep{iyyer2018adversarial, chen2019multitask, li-etal-2019-decomposable} that leverages syntactic structures to produce more diverse paraphrases.
-Most recently, \citet{goyal2020neural} proposes to reorder the source sentence through syntactic structures to guide the neural paraphrasing model, while \citet{qian2019exploring} employs distinct generators to produce diverse paraphrases.
-Retrieval-augmented generation methods have also been investigated \citep{kazemnejad2020paraphrase, lewis2020rag} for paraphrase generation task.
-However, most of these approaches require parallel paraphrase data, which is usually scarce MRPC~\cite{dolan2005automatically} or domain-specific QQP.\footnote{\url{https://www.kaggle.com/c/quora-question-pairs}}
+\paragraph{Supervised Approaches} Neural sequence-to-sequence (Seq2Seq) models have been used to address this task~\cite{prakash-etal-2016-neural,li2017paraphrase, see2017pointergenerator, vaswani2017attention, gupta2018vae}; sometimes such models are also used to evaluate paraphrasing quality~\cite{thompson-post-2020-automatic}.
+Round-trip translation between two languages (i.e., back-translation) with strong neural machine translation (NMT) models has also become a widely used approach for paraphrase generation~\cite{yu2018qanet}.
+Consequently, supervised models using datasets like ParaNMT obtain their performance mainly from sequence-level distillation~\cite{kim-rush-2016-sequence}, where the data comes from the underlying supervised translation models.
+There have been several previous works~\cite{iyyer-etal-2018-adversarial, chen2019multitask, li-etal-2019-decomposable,kumar-etal-2019-submodular,goyal-durrett-2020-neural} that make use of syntactic structures to produce more diverse paraphrases.
+More recently,~\newcite{qian2019exploring} employ distinct generators to produce diverse paraphrases.
+Retrieval-augmented generation methods have also been investigated~\cite{kazemnejad2020paraphrase, lewis-etal-2020-bart}.
+However, most of these approaches require parallel data.